U.S. Department of State

 Communication, Media, and Outreach Plan

-The project should include a clear plan and timeline for how and when the team will share information about the project.
+The project should include a clear plan and timeline for how and when the team will share information about the project with the general public or a targeted audience.
 It is important to ensure that the U.S. Embassy gets recognition throughout the process, if circumstances permit.

 Budget and Budget Narrative